liferay/liferay-docs/discover/portal/articles/02-starting-site-development/07-importing-exporting-pages-and-content.markdown

 when the holiday season approaches the following year, you can import the page, make some minor tweaks, and publish it with little effort.

-There are two primary places Export/Import is used: pages and portlet content.
-In this section, you'll learn how to export and import both kinds of assets.
-The first thing you'll learn is using the Export/Import tool for pages.
+There are two primary places Export/Import is used: sites and portlets.
+In this section, you'll learn how to export and import content for both entities.
+The first thing you'll learn is using the Export/Import tool for sites.

 ## Backing Up and Restoring Pages